-Mitigation Measure/ March to Book to conta Impact ММ APM No. Implementation Actions Timing Project Component Status Impact MM APM No. Applicant Proposed Measure heavy equipment to existing roadways to minimize habitat disturbance to the maximum extent feasible.
-Time construction activities within habitat so that they occur between May 1 and October 1.
+Mitigation Measure/ Monitoring Requirements Impact ММ APM No. Applicant Proposed Measure Implementation Actions and Effectiveness Criteria Timing Project Component Status Time construction activities within habitat so that they occur between May 1 and October 1.
 This is the active period for giant garter snakes and direct mortality is lessened because snakes are expected to actively move and avoid danger.
 Inform construction personnel to recognize giant garter snakes and their habitat.
 Construction personnel should receive worker environmental awareness training prior to undertaking work at construction sites.
 Survey the project area for giant garter snakes 24 hours prior to initiating construction activities.
 After construction has been initiated, a biologist will be available thereafter.
 If a snake is encountered during construction, the biologist will have the authority to stop all construction activity until appropriate corrective measures can be completed or it has been determined that the snake will not be harmed.
 A survey of the project area should be repeated if a lapse in construction activity of 2 weeks or greater has occurred.
 Sightings and acknowledgement of incidental take will be reported to the USFWS immediately.
 Confine clearing to the minimum area necessary to facilitate construction activities.
 Flag and designate avoided giant garter snake habitat within or adjacent to the project area as an environmentally sensitive area.
 This area should be avoided by all construction personnel.
 Ensure any dewatered habitat remains dry for at least 15 consecutive days after April 15 and prior to excavating or filling the dewatered habitat.
-Implementation Actions Monitoring Requirements and Effectiveness Criteria Timing Project Component Status Remove temporary fill and construction debris and, wherever feasible, restore disturbed areas to pre-project conditions after construction activities.
-Restoration work may include such activities such as replanting species removed from banks or replanting emergent vegetation in the active channel.
-Potential to impact giant garter snake habitat.
-BIO-13 Central Valley will compensate for temporary disturbance of giant garter snake habitat.
+Remove temporary fill and construction debris and, wherever feasible, restore disturbed areas to pre-project conditions after construction activities.
+Restoration work may include such activities such as replanting species removed from banks or replanting emergent vegetation in the active Potential to impact giant garter snake habitat.
+BIO-13 channel.
+Central Valley will compensate for temporary disturbance of giant garter snake habitat.
 This mitigation will be determined through consultation with USFWS and ACOE and provided in the Biological Opinion.
-Based on a Central Valley to implement measure as defined and incorporate commitments into construction contracts.
-Central Valley to provide a copy of the Central Valley to provide verification to CPUC of compliance with measure as defined.
+Based on a review of the Biological Opinions that were issued for the Wild Goose Gas Storage Expansion and Pacific Gas and Electric (PG&E) Colusa Generating Station Projects, the USFWS will likely require a 1:1 ratio for Central Valley to implement measure as defined and incorporate commitments into construction contracts.
+Central Valley to provide a copy of the final Biological Opinion to the CPUC prior to construction of the applicable phase(s).
+Central Valley to provide verification to CPUC of compliance with measure as defined.
 Prior to construction for all areas identified as suitable giant garter snake habitat.
-Compressor Station Remote Well Pad Site Observation Well Pre-Construction Component Complete.
-Central Valley has purchased GGS credits
+Compressor Station Remote Well Pad Site Observation Well Conversions Saltwater Disposal Well and Tank Pre-Construction Component Complete.
+Central Valley has purchased GGS credits from Wildlands' Ridge Cut Mitigation Bank.
+CPUC verified a copy of the sales agreement was provided by